 What Does a Lapsed Donor Want to Hear?

 Appeals to lapsed donors should be casual, concise, and remind the reader of the impact their support made in the past.
-Even if they haven’t given in a while, they should still feel like a hero.
+Even if they haven’t given in a while, be sure to thank them for their past support.
 Remind them they can still make a difference by renewing their gift.

 The language you use can have a tremendous impact when recovering lapsed donors.
 For example, we found the call to action, “renew your gift,” is three times more effective in generating clicks than the standard “make a gift now.”
 Why is this the case?
 “Renew your gift” acknowledges that a donor has given in the past, which adds an extra personal touch.